section-engineering-education/engineering-education/content/articles/python-metaclasses-for-metaprogramming/index.md

 - It is possible to hook on `new`, `init`, and `call` hooks.

 ### Instances to use metaclasses
-The general public seldom utilizes metaclasses since they are primarily employed in complex scenarios.
+The developers seldom utilizes metaclasses since they are primarily employed in complex scenarios.
 However, metaclasses may be used in the following limited number of situations:
 - While generating down the hierarchies for an inheritance, you can employ a metaclass.
 This will have an impact on all subclasses as well.
 If the user finds themselves in such a scenario, they can use the metaclass.
 - To change the class automatically, they can utilize a metaclass when it is made.
 - Assuming the user is an application programming interface designer, they can utilize metaclasses for that reason.